-- With respect to a Kuwaiti award containing contradictions in its reasoning, the Court of Appeal of Milan79 followed the consolidated line of authority that states that a breach of public policy must involve a breach of the fundamental principles of the Italian legal system and not be used for the improper purpose of allowing the court to review the merits of an award.
-Further, to justify refusal of recognition, the contradictions would need to be in the orders themselves or between the reasoning and the orders, not simply in different parts of the reasoning for the award, unless they were such as to make the logical and legal reasoning completely unintelligible.
+- With respect to a Kuwaiti award containing contradictions in its reasoning, the Court of Appeal of Milan47 followed the consolidated line of authority that states that a breach of public policy must involve a breach of the fundamental principles of the Italian legal system and not be used for the improper purpose of allowing the court to review the merits of an award.

-- A decision of the Supreme Court of Cassation on the recognition of foreign awards, which confirms the favourable approach to recognition, is contained in Third Millennium Company Srl in liquidation v.
+- In Third Millennium Company Srl in liquidation v.
 Guess?
-Inc.82 The Supreme Court held that, to prevent the enforcement of an award on grounds of a breach of due process in the arbitral proceedings (under Article 840, Paragraph 3, No. 2 of the CCP), the opposing party must show that it was impossible for it to defend itself in the arbitration.
+Inc.,48 the Supreme Court held that, to prevent the enforcement of an award on grounds of a breach of due process in the arbitral proceedings (under Article 840, Paragraph 3, No. 2 of the CCP), the opposing party must show that it was impossible for it to defend itself in the arbitration.
 On the other hand, a mere violation of specific foreign law procedural rules applicable to the dispute could only be invoked in the foreign country through a setting aside application there.
-Further, in the same judgment, the Supreme Court also held that whether the conclusion of a second agreement, which supplemented the original agreement containing an arbitration clause, may also negatively affect the applicability of an arbitration clause, is a question going to the merits of the dispute, and that any such argument as to the validity of the arbitration clause can only be raised in the arbitration, and not with the court asked to enforce the award.

-- In a very recent judgment, the Rome Court of Appeal, in rejecting all objections and defences raised by Kazakhstan against an application for recognition in Italy of an arbitral award in Stati et al v.
-Republic of Kazakhstan83 emphasised that, for the purposes of the compatibility of an award within the domestic legal system, regard must be had to the subject matter of the award.
-The Court noted that, pursuant to Article 840 CPC, a review of compatibility with public policy cannot regard the reasoning of the entire arbitral award but only the final dispositive orders contained in the award.
-The Rome Court of Appeal in the same judgment also clarified that a review of a foreign judgment in recognition proceedings does not concern the correctness of the decision adopted in application of the foreign legal system, but rather consists of a verification of the compatibility of the effects of the decision with the Italian legal system.
-It concluded that it is necessary therefore to decide if these effects are abnormal to the Italian legal system because they are in open contradiction with the 'web of values' and laws that govern the matter.
-The Court also cited, on these same terms, the decision issued by the Supreme Court of Cassation in plenary session, decision No. 16601/2017.
-On the facts of the case, the Rome Court of Appeal considered that there had not appeared to be any conflict with procedural public order, given that nothing emerged in the proceedings showing a 'manifest or excessive breach of the rights of the parties to rights of due process and of defence'.
-In particular, the false evidence on which Kazakhstan alleged the award to have been based was not contained in any res judicata judgment (Article 395 No. 2 CPC).
-Furthermore, the facts showed that the appointment of the arbitral panel had been carried out in accordance with the terms of the arbitration agreement and of the Rules of the Arbitration Institute referred to therein.
+- In a recent judgment, the Rome Court of Appeal, in rejecting all objections and defences raised by Kazakhstan against an application for recognition in Italy of an arbitral award in Stati et al v.
+Republic of Kazakhstan49 emphasised that, for the purposes of the compatibility of an award within the domestic legal system, regard must be had to the subject matter of the award.
+The court clarified that a review of a foreign judgment in recognition proceedings does not concern the correctness of the decision adopted in application of the foreign legal system, but rather consists of a verification of the compatibility of the effects of the decision with the Italian legal system.
+It concluded that it is necessary therefore to decide if these effects are in open contradiction with the 'web of values' and laws making up the Italian legal system.

 iv Investor–state disputes

 Italian nationals and companies have both been the investor parties to several recent ICSID arbitrations involving bilateral investment treaties between Italy and other states.
-Italy is currently the respondent in seven pending cases.86
+Italy is currently the respondent in six pending cases.51

 Outlook and conclusions